 - Do not underestimate the situation, but try to avoid panic.
 Limit the time you spend reading the newspaper and watching the news.
 You can do better for yourself if you read a book, solve a crossword puzzle, or watch your favorite movie.

 - Try to follow a proper lifestyle - try to sleep enough, eat quality food, keep your mind busy by reading and other activities - ideas can be found in the brochure How to Survive Quarantine and Stay Active on Body and Spirit?
 You can find more ideas for activities in the brochure (in Czech) published by the Association of Clinical Psychologists of the Czech Republic

-For general advice on how to maintain mental well-being, see the Mental Hygiene page.
+For general advice on how to maintain mental well-being, see Psychological Help.